 This article explains the background of Easter from Baylor University.
 "Well, Ric, what about Easter bunnies and eggs?
 Aren't they pagan?"
 They are not pagan, and they are recent modern inventions.
 The article provides details.

-After reading the article, we are back to continue studying why Christians celebrate Easter Sunday.
+After reading the article, we continue studying why Christians celebrate Easter Sunday.

 A Time for the Gospel

 Those against Easter and Christmas have the same talking points.
 "Christmas and Easter are pagan."
 The assumption is that a good Christian will not celebrate this time of the year because someone said it is pagan, or worse, we are worshipping pagan deities.

 Worshipping pagan deities is a serious charge.
 When one worships a pagan deity, there are several rituals of literal worship.
 Today, I had lunch with a friend who shared that his definition of pagan is consumerism—which he defined as buying easter eggs, the stores marking up eggs in the store, and buying candy and toy bunnies.
 In Jeremiah, there are several instances of pagan worship.
 Jeremiah 7:18 For Easter and Christmas, we see no one worshipping deities as defined by pagans.
 I think people project consumerism as paganism, but I believe this is not the case.
 Consumerism is a heart issue and cannot be judged from the outside.